 A. We have been amazed by the number of messages we have received just like yours.
 Many people who could not get rid of their nail “fungus” with home remedies or anti-fungal agents report success with topical neomycin plus polymyxin B (Neosporin ointment).
 That suggests bacteria may be partially responsible for some infections.
 Thank you for letting us know that this approach was successful.

 Comparing Rx Drugs to Home Remedies:

-There is no perfect solution for nasty nails that works for everyone.
+Clearly, no single solution for nasty nails works for everyone.
 The FDA has approved several prescription products.
 However, according to a published review, the cure rates are unimpressive.